HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Conclusion

 \section{Conclusion}

-We present $\mathtt{HumBEL}$, which approaches the goal of evaluation aligned with human demographics by using novel clinician-in-the-loop statistical techniques to evaluate language models.
-Our framework moves beyond measuring superficial coherence of large language models, instead working towards a human-explainable way to test LMs for language use and context relevance \citep{clark1996using}, and to compare this language use to human subpopulations.
+We present $\mathtt{HumBEL}$, which evaluates demographic factors of conversation in language models by using novel clinician-in-the-loop statistical techniques.
+Our framework moves beyond measuring superficial coherence of language models, instead working towards a human-explainable way to test LMs for language use and context relevance \citep{clark1996using}, and to compare this language use to the human sub-populations that interact with these models.
 For example, our techniques provide insight on the utility of LMs for inference, information-extraction, and social applications.
-Furthermore, in building connections between human and LM development, diverse research communities may find LMs useful for studying language disorders in humans as well.
-We make the code and data of our framework publicly available, so future researchers can make use of our suite of automated statistical techniques, and protocols for clinician evaluation.